Forum Theatre Exercise

 Quotes on Spirituality

 Fr.
 Memo: “Spirituality is a place.
 It is a place of connection.
 It is a place of who we are and who we are to become.
-From a theological perspective, that ‘place’ is the where the spirit is.”
+From a theological perspective, that ‘place’ is where the spirit is.”

 Closing Reflections